Hpipone/Hpipone/README.md

 Hello and welcome!
 I'm a tech enthusiast with a passion for solving problems through code and building innovative digital solutions.
 My journey is fueled by curiosity and a strong drive to learn and grow in the ever-evolving world of technology.

-I am currently diving deeper into **Full Stack DevNetOps**—learning both front-end and back-end technologies, Network, Infra and more to become a well-rounded where I can design scalable, efficient, and secure systems.
+I am currently diving deeper into **DevNetOps**—learning both front-end and back-end technologies, Network, Infra and more to become a well-rounded, efficient, and secure systems.

 Here are some quick facts about me:
 - 💡 I thrive on **learning new skills** and applying them to real-world challenges.
 Every line of code I write is a step forward in my journey.
 - 🔭 **Currently working on:** Personal projects that involve web development, automation, and enhancing my skills in Laravel.
 - 🌱 **Learning Areas:**
-  - **Full Stack Development:** Understanding the intricacies of front-end frameworks and back-end logic.
   - **Networking:** Configuring networks, setting up MikroTik routers, and optimizing performance.
   - **DevOps Practices:** Automating workflows, learning Docker, and exploring CI/CD pipelines.
 - 📫 **How to reach me:** [Email Me](mailto:Hpipone@proton.me) | [Telegram](https://t.me/Hpipone) | [LinkedIn](https://linkedin.com/in/maherindiarto)